saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

 	You will see that some values are not set
 	![](images/48.png)

 1. Set the correct values for your SAPML configuration using the following commands (you need to take the missing values in the "<>" brackets from your Service Key).
-As we are using the trial instance rather than a productive instance we need to adjust the ML service name
+As we are using the trial instance rather than a productive instance we will need to adjust the ML service name

 	```sh
   cf sapml config set ml_foundation_service_name ml-foundation-trial-beta